fisart/Tempest/README.md

 The Script allows for a large degree of customization.
 Those parameters can be stored locally and  used on the fly

 The devleopment of the Software is discussed in the following Forum : https://community.symcon.de/t/tempest/51636

+More details can be found in the header of the script